TetsuakiBaba/covid-19-google-community-mobility-comparision/README.md

 python compare.py
 ```

-Then you can find graphs in result_images directory and tsv files in result_tsvs directory.
+Then you can find graphs in result_images directory and csv files in result_csvs directory.